rcls/gpsfreak/README.md

 The device software is a mix of on-board firmware, and Python scripts (freak.py) to communicate with the device.
 These should work on any OS that pyusb supports.

+The firmware is pretty dumb.
+All the frequency planning logic is in the python scripts, with the firmware essentially just passing through commands to the GPS and clock generator.
+Frequency plans may be saved to flash for autonomous operation with no USB.

 Firmware updates are done via USB DFU.
 There is also a Skedd connector breaking out SWD with a standard six pin connection.